GSA/digitalcorps.gsa.gov/_fellows/2022/jamie-oh.md

 hometown: Honolulu, HI
 university: Johns Hopkins University
 region: west
 bio_short: Product manager ready to positively affect federal digital transformation and public needs.
-fun_fact: Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut quis nostrud laboris. nisi ut aliquip ex ea commodo consequat.
+why: "I joined USDC to contribute to impactful projects that will positively affect federal digital transformation and public needs!"
+fun_fact: Jamie is a lifelong learner and will pick up anything in detail that seems interesting!
 tags: ['west', '2022','Product_Management']
 track: ['Product Management']
 ---

-I joined USDC to contribute to impactful projects that will positively affect federal digital transformation and public needs!
+Jamie is a graduate of Johns Hopkins University, where he studied International Studies and Political Science.
+Prior to the U.S. Digital Corps, he was a consulting analyst at a defense and technology firm.
+He also worked previously as a strategy intern at 18F.
+He is a proud California native and enjoys running trails.